Jesterhearts/TemplateJSON/README.md

 By default json strings are output as std::string.
 This can be changed by defining JSON_USE_WIDE_STRINGS

 No changes need to be made to JSON_ENABLE declarations when switching between types.
 Only consumers and suppliers of json strings will need to be updated to handle the change.

 ---
+### Dependencies
+This program requires the boost.preprocessor and boost.lexical_cast libraries.

+---
 ### Tested compilers: